starryexpanse/Reference-Browser/readme.markdown

 # Running the Web Application.

-First set the configuration options (see below).

-For development purposes run it as so:

-    python app.py

-### Browser Configuration Files

-The browser reads its configuration information from two places.

-#### App configuration
+#### Step 1: App configuration

-The browser first reads it's configuration data from `config.py`.
-This configuration is then overridden by `browser/config.py`.
-The first file is under revision control the second is not.
-At a minimum set these two keys:
+The reference browser first reads it's configuration data from `config.py`.
+This configuration is then overridden by `instance/config.py`.
+Since `instance/config.py` is not under version control, it should be the one that you update.

+The following keys must be specified:

 1. `SQLALCHEMY_DATABASE_URI`
 2. `SECRET_KEY`

 For more information see [Flask Configuration](http://flask.pocoo.org/docs/0.12/config/).

-The single test password is written from `instance.password.txt`.
+One password is used for authentication, and it is read from `instance/password.txt`.

 **Note**: This application does not currently support multiple users, and the one hard-coded user "admin" has a hard-coded test password specified above.

+#### Step 2: Running Flask for development

+For development purposes, the app can be run as so:

+    python app.py